 The NTI Nightguard: Everything You Need to Know

 The world of nightguards is a confusing one.
 There seem to be countless designs and brands, custom-made and generic forms.
-Even if we rule out generic over-the-counter guards, the possibilities are still almost endless!
+Even if we rule out generic over-the-counter guards, the possibilities are still aplenty!
 The reason for the wide range of options is the complex nature of the entire jaw system.

 The jaw joints are the most complicated joints in the human body because they are ball-in-socket joints in which the ball actually comes out of the socket in normal function.
 When you factor in the influence of the facial muscles (that open and close the jaws) and the way teeth bite together, it makes quick diagnosis and treatment anything but simple.

 A nightguard is typically the first line of treatment for patients suffering from the effects of bruxism and/or TMD.
 Let’s explain those terms first.